unkn0wn107/lysmarine_gen/README.md

 * You can burn this image using RaspberryPi imager to SD card and use that SD card to boot your raspberry Pi
 * You can edit files inside install-scripts directory push them into github and customize your image.

+# About Name

+Yes.
+It's a play of words inspired by the name of the song from "The Jungle Book" performed by Louis Prima.

 # License